Last Reviewed: 19.11.2025

 Parents are entitled to statutory maternity leave, paternity leave, shared parental leave, adoption leave and unpaid parental leave to look after their children.
 Currently, statutory paternity leave is only available once an individual has been continuously employed for 26 weeks, with parental leave requiring one year of employment.

-Since April this year, parents whose babies need neonatal care after birth may be eligible to take statutory neonatal care leave.
+Since April 2025, parents whose babies need neonatal care after birth may be eligible to take statutory neonatal care leave.

 There is currently no statutory right for employees to take bereavement leave, other than parental bereavement leave, which is available if a child dies under the age of 18 or is stillborn after 24 weeks of pregnancy.